pay-pies/count_to_the_end/README.md

 I used Vanilla HTML with CSS & Javascript within the style & script elements, edited in Microsoft VS Code (Visual Studio Code).

+### Note:
+This may only work for webkit browsers due to the -webkit- property used in the CSS code.

 ## How to Use:
 - Just watch it go down I guess
 - To remind you how much time you have got left